boxyhq/website/docs/directory-sync/providers/okta.md

 You'll receive these information from Jackson when you create the directory sync connection either via the API or the Admin Portal.

-Click **Test API Creditentials** to test the connection to see if the credentials are correct then click the **Save** to save the credentials.
+Click **Test API Credentials** to test the connection to see if the credentials are correct then click the **Save** to save the credentials.

 ![Okta SCIM Step 6](/images/docs/jackson/dsync-providers/okta/6.png)